jugeeya/UltimateTrainingModpack/README.md

    No, an emuMMC is not required for smash mods.
 Using an emuMMC is complicated and a known ban risk when connected online, so it is not recommended.
 7. **Can this mod be run on emulators?**

-   There is experimental support the Training Modpack on Ryujinx.
+   Yes, using Ryujinx!
+See the installation instructions for more information.
 Yuzu does not support Skyline (a prerequisite for loading the Training Modpack), so it cannot run the Training Modpack at this time.
 8. **How do I know that I installed the Training Modpack correctly?**

-   When launching smash for the first time after installing the Training Modpack, you should receive a pop up notification confirming that you've installed it correctly.
+   When launching Smash for the first time after installing the Training Modpack, you should receive a pop up notification confirming that you've installed it correctly.
 You can also check your SD card to make sure that you have all of the files installed in the correct location.
-If you have the following files, its likely that everything else is installed correctly as well. `SD:/atmosphere/contents/01006A800016E000/exefs/main.npdm`, `SD:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/libtraining_modpack.nro`
+If you have the following files, its likely that everything else is installed correctly as well. `SD:/atmosphere/contents/01006A800016E000/exefs/main.npdm`, `SD:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/libtraining_modpack.nro`, etc.
-9.  **How do I launch smash without the Training Modpack?**
+9.  **How do I launch Smash without the Training Modpack?**

     Hold the `L` button as you are launching smash.
 10. **I can launch smash, but the mod doesn't seem to be doing anything in training mode?**